csalmeida/ruby-fundamentals/README.md

 puts "Blast off!"
 ```

-However, defining loops this way in Ruby is not so common as there are simpler was of achieving the same results:
+However, defining loops this way in Ruby is not so common as there are streamlined ways of achieving the same results:

 ```ruby
 while boolean